How to sell on Etsy and make money

 Are you crafty or a dab hand at design?
 Turn your hobby into a money-making venture by setting up shop on Etsy – here's how to start selling.

 If you've never heard of Etsy, it's an online marketplace designed specifically for "unique items".

 This can be pretty much anything, from greetings cards and candles, to bath bombs, clothes and jewellery – as long as your items are handmade or vintage (meaning at least 20 years old) or craft supplies.

-Etsy has 1.7 million active sellers and 28.6 million active buyers, so there’s definitely an audience out there if you can make something that people will want to buy.
+Etsy reportedly has over 3.6 million active sellers and nearly 70 million active buyers, so there's definitely an audience out there if you can make something that people will want to buy.